danforthcenter/plantcv/docs/segment_euclidean_length.md

 - **Context:**
     - Calculates the euclidean distance of each segment.
 Users can pass only leaf objects (returned from [plantcv.morphology.segment_sort](segment_sort.md)) to only collect lengths of leaves.
-    Distances are automatically stored to the [outputs class](outputs.md).
 - **Output data stored:** Data ('segment_eu_length') automatically gets stored to the [`Outputs` class](outputs.md) when this function is ran.
     These data can always get accessed during a workflow (example below).
-[Summary of Output Observations](output_measurements.md#summary-of-output-observations)
+For more detail about data output see [Summary of Output Observations](output_measurements.md#summary-of-output-observations)

 **Reference Image:** segmented_img